HaroonAwan/HaroonAwan/README.md

 ### Hi there 👋
 Hello!
-I am Haroon Awan, a Computer Science Student. \
-A Full Stack Web Developer. \
+I am Haroon Awan, a Full Stack Web Developer. \
 I use Technologies like MERN, VueJS, Flutter, etc. to make Websites and Mobile Apps. \
 I am also Passionate about Blockchain Technology.